-Class discussions and journals will be rewarded with different positive bonuses, such as bonus points or omit a question on exams.
+Class discussions and journals will be rewarded with different positive bonuses.
+The essay question may not be omitted and the maximum bonus points that may be used on any one exam or assignment is ten.

 Students will have the opportunity to retake an exam.
 The retake will consist of essays.
 No bonuses will be allowed on retakes.